dataengineeringpilipinas/datahub/docs/projects/README.md

 ## How to Add Your Project

-To contribute a project to the DEP Data Hub, please follow these steps:

-1. **Use the Project Template**: Start by copying the template provided below into a new Markdown file within this directory.
-Name the file after your project (e.g., `your-project-name.md`).
+1. **Copy Template**:
+   - Scroll down to the template section below
+   - Click the 'Raw' button on the top right of the template section
+   - Copy the entire raw Markdown content

+2. **Create File**:
+   - In this `projects` folder, create a new file named `your-project-name.md`
+   - Paste the copied template into this new file

+3. **Fill Details**:
-2. **Fill Out the Template**: Replace the placeholders with the relevant information about your project.
-Ensure all sections are completed to provide a comprehensive overview.
+   - Replace all placeholders with your project's information
+   - Ensure all sections are completed

+4. **Submit**:
+   - Commit your file
-3. **Submit Your Project**: Once you've filled out the template, commit the file and submit a pull request with a brief description of your contribution.
+   - Create a pull request with a brief description of your project

 ---